easytarget/serialOM/README.md

 The provided 'miniDemo.py' script is more detailed and shows the use of the `OM.update()` and `OM.getResponse()` methods.

 ### Blocking:
 When being initialised, updated or making requests *serialOM* is blocking, it implements it's own request timeouts and will return if the connected device times out.
 This 'per request' timeout can be passed  at init().
 During update()s serialOM will make 2 requests minimum, plus one request per additional OM key.
 The maximum blocking period is the sum total of these, plus processing time.
-During init it amy be longer due to the firmware check cycle.
+During init it may be longer due to the firmware check cycle.

 The `Serial()` device neeeds to have it's own blocking timeouts set lower than the Request timeout.
 This is done during init by *serialOM* itself and does not need to be specified when creating PySerial or UART objects.
 * If adapting for other serial classes than PySerial/UART you need to set the blocking correctly at init.